fiveisprime/az-login/README.md

 const groups = await resourceGroups.list();
 ```

 > Note: The above code sample is using [`async/await`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function) (since they make async code way more readable!), which requires Node.js 7.6+.
-If you're using an older version of Node.js, you can simply use the [`Promise`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) returned by the `login` method, and call `.then()` on it to get the `clientFactory`.
+If you're using an older version of Node.js (or you're not using TypeScript/Babel to transpile it), you can simply use the [`Promise`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) returned by the `login` method, and call `.then()` on it to get the `clientFactory`.

 If at some later point, you'd like to clear the local auth state from the current machine (e.g. in response to a `Logout` command), you can import and call the `logout` method, and rest assured that no credentials have been "leaked" unexpectedly.